 The few vehicles in Zermatt are driven using batteries and are completely silent.
 Most taxi drivers here tend to think that pedestrians and cyclists have some eyes at the back and will occasionally hoot even though injurious consequences are very rare.
 Tourists can stroll or cycle in safety as they visit every corner of the village.
 You should keep in mind that if you drive your car to Zermatt, either knowingly or unknowingly, you are going to be fined heavily on the spot.
 That Swiss German police do not listen to any excuse such as you never show the sign which can easily be missed.
 Zermatt is only popular with walkers or skiers as people who are not used to walking for long distances might have a difficult time here.

-During summer time, Zermatt is a hub of activities with most of the hiking trails and roads leading to some of the most visited restaurants in Matterhorn.
+During summertime, Zermatt is a hub of activities with most of the hiking trails and roads leading to some of the most visited restaurants in Matterhorn.
 Experienced mountaineers looking for a real challenge can go to climb mountain Matterhorn bout should be careful of the occasional storms experienced at the mountain.
-Climbing Monte Rosa is more challenging are requires persons in excellent physical conditions and experienced mountain climbers.
+Climbing Monte Rosa is more challenging are required persons in excellent physical conditions and experienced mountain climbers.

 Zermatt has the largest European summer skiing area that attracts skiers from all over the world.
 It is also a perfect place for mountain biking or cycling even though this activity is not as popular as such.
 There are various shops in Zermatt where you can hire bikes at an inexpensive fee.
 If you are interested in tasking traditional Swiss dishes such as raclette or fondue, visit Restaurant du Pont.
 Camping is also allowed at Zermatt for budget travelers seeking less expensive accommodation alternatives.